ericpko/local-library-api/README.md

 # Local Library API

-Backend API using Axum web framework in Rust for a local library of Authors, Books, and Genres.
+Backend API for a local library using Axum web framework in Rust with a Mongodb database.